kelly-dekker/netflix-roulette/README.md

-# netflix-roulette
+# Netflix Roulette
-A Laravel/Vue.js application which randomly picks a Netflix movie or series for you based on a selected genre
+A Laravel/Vue.js application which randomly picks a Netflix movie or series for you based on a selected genre.